iraykhel/ChatGPT-bot/README.md

 # ChatGPT bot
- A simple web app interface to chat GPT API
+ A simple web app interface to ChatGPT API

  Requires Flask

- Configure your API key and chat GPT bot role in code/api.py
+ Configure your API key and ChatGPT bot role in code/api.py